Insane Alternate Reality: "Putin may be CIA agent" - New York Times -- Sott.net

 According to Friedman, the rebuilding of Russia by nurturing human talent and strengthening the rule of law was too hard for Putin.
 By contrast, he decided to look for dignity for Russia, by developing oil industry and strengthening the Russian military."Putin has undertaken so many actions in recent years that contributed to the weakening of Russia's economy and human capital base that you have to wonder whether he's secretly on the C.I.A.'s payroll" , Friedman wrote.

-Comment: Putin strengthened Russia beyond anybody's wildest guess during his last 18 years of rule fighting the Russian oligarchs initially and then successfully confronted the mighty Anglo-Saxon American Empire in Syria.
+Comment: Putin strengthened Russia beyond anybody's wildest dreams during his last 18 years in office.
+Fighting the Russian oligarchs initially, then successfully confronting the mighty Anglo-American Empire in Syria.

 Friedman blamed Putin's authority among Russian citizens, saying "Putin consistently acts like a farmer who sells his most valuable beef in return for cubes of sugar.
 That is, he looks for short-term sugar highs to boost his popularity with his Russian nationalist base because he is insecure, and pays for it by giving up real beef, leaving Russia weaker in the long term".

-Comment: Sanctions did impact Russians but they were able to weather the difficulties and improved domestic production to successfully counter it.
-In fact, they considerably reduced their foreign debt, reduced their dependency on the US dollar by massively purchasing the gold, promoted projects that counter the petro-dollar hegemony, improved the trade relations all over the world.
+Comment: Sanctions did impact the Russian economy, but they were able to weather the difficulties and improved domestic production to successfully counter it.
+In fact, they considerably reduced their foreign debt, reduced their dependency on the US dollar by purchasing massive amounts of gold, promoted projects that counter petro-dollar hegemony, and improved their trade relations all over the world.
 See also:

 - So much for economic sanctions: Russia's inflation rate lower than US'... for first time ever